Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Louisiana vs. Arkansas State College Football Odds, Plays and Insights

-Oddsmakers massively favor the Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) when they visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) on Thursday, October 21, 2021 in a matchup between Sun Belt opponents at Centennial Bank Stadium.
-Louisiana is favored by 18 points.
-The over/under is set at 70 points for the outing.
+The Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) on Thursday, October 21, 2021 in matchup between Sun Belt opponents at Centennial Bank Stadium.
+Arkansas State is an 18-point underdog.
+The point total is set at 70.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.